 Following George Sargent’s death, New London became the property of his widow, Mary.
 In 1886 the Sargent’s son William and other investors formed the Lakeside Land Company, which purchased New London from Mary Sargent and began buying property between Fifty-fourth and Seventy-fifth Avenues East.
 Because the Lester River ran through the center of this new development, they named it Lester Park.
 The company built streets and sewers, added water and electricity to the area, and in 1892 built a streetcar line that ran from Twenty-second Avenue East all the way to the Lester River.
 Prior to that, visitors and residents alike could utilize the Duluth & Iron Range Railroad for transportation.

-In 1892 Duluth attempted to annex the Village of Lakeside, which had become another “streetcar suburb,” but the city would have to make the village a promise.
-More than a few of Lakeside’s Protestant leaders were involved in the growing Prohibition movement, and when it became a township the charter prohibited the sale or manufacture of alcohol within its borders.
-When Lakeside Village became part of Duluth, the city had to make a promise to the village, and it did so with this piece of state legislation:
+In 1892 Duluth attempted to annex the Village of Lakeside, including Lester Park, which had become another “streetcar suburb,” but the city would have to make the village a promise.
+More than a few of Lakeside’s Protestant leaders were involved in the growing Prohibition movement, and when it became a city the charter prohibited the sale or manufacture of alcohol within its borders.
+When Lakeside joined Duluth, the city had to make a promise, and it did so with this piece of state legislation:

 The common council of the city of Duluth is hereby prohibited from ever granting any license to sell or dispose of any wines, spirituous or malt liquors within the limits of the territory hereby constituted as the city of Lakeside, after the same shall have been annexed to the said city of Duluth in accordance with the provisions of this act.